TerableCoder/Endless-Crafting/README.md

 1. Type: /8 craft

+1a.
+To change pp consumable (elite cures are default): type /8 craft <LinkedItem>
+(You can link items in chat with Ctrl+LMB)

-2. Craft 1 the item you want to continuously craft
+2. Craft the item you want to continuously craft once

 3. To disable type: /8 craft